Your child is about to enter higher education, what does this mean?

 What will my child's workload be like?

-The academic year is split between two semesters of 10/11 weeks each, with an approximate average of 15-20 hours of classroom-based learning per week.
+The academic year is split into two semesters of 10/11 weeks each, with an approximate average of 15-20 hours of classroom-based learning per week.

 What about internships?

-Your child will have to do compulsory internships at the end of year 1 and at the end of year 2 (up to 4 months, from May to August).
+Your child will have to do compulsory internships at the end of year 1 and at the end of year 2 (up to 4 months each, from May to August).
+A minimum of 21 weeks of validated internships is necessary for graduation.

 Does the school provide internships?

-All students have access to the our careers platform which provides offers of internships and jobs.
+All students have access to the GEM careers platform which provides internship and job offers.
 They also benefit from careers development workshops in the first year of studies, which prepare them for job seeking, CVs etc.

 However, ultimately the responsibility of finding an internship lies with the student.
 As professionals you may also wish to help your child through your own professional network.

 How will I know about my child's progress within the program?

-At the end of each academic year, students will be presented to an internal exam board which will validate their results.
+At the end of each academic year, students will be presented to an Interim Exam Board which will examine their results.

 Which languages will my child study?

-For the English track, students will have the choice between French, Spanish, Chinese, German (only on the Grenoble Campus) and Arabic (only on the London campus).
+For the English track, students will have the choice between French, Spanish, Chinese, and German.
 The school will not open a language class if a minimum number of students is not reached.

 Where will my child be able to live?